Joe Falcon: Music career

-Recorded on April 27, 1928 in New Orleans, "Lafayette" caused a sensation when it was released by Columbia Records in the summer of 1928.
+Recorded on April 27, 1928, in New Orleans, "Lafayette" caused a sensation when it was released by Columbia Records in the summer of 1928.
 Thousands of copies were sold and Falcón became the first Cajun-recording star, playing to packed dance halls in Louisiana and neighboring Texas.
 Joe and Cleoma recorded more material at sessions in New York City in August 1928 and Atlanta in April 1929.
 After a hiatus caused by the onset of the Great Depression, the couple resumed their recording career in 1934, recording again in New York, then at New Orleans in 1936 and San Antonio in 1937.
 Cléoma died suddenly on April 9, 1941, but Joe continued to perform as leader of Joe Falcon and His Silver Bell String Band, which included his second wife, Theresa Meaux, on drums.

 Despite this success, Joe's career flagged in the late 1930s with the increasing popularity of fiddle-based country-and-western influenced bands.
 His music came to be considered old-fashioned and he stopped recording after his last session in 1937.
 Though Joe continued to play local dances into the 1960s, he declined to make further recordings, maintaining he had been cheated by record companies.
+His final recording session was a live performance in 1963 at the Triangle Club in Scott, Louisiana; he died two years later in Crowley, Louisiana at the age of 65.